 Everything's ultra modern at this Billyburg baby mecca, a spin-off of Brooklyn design store Two Jakes.
 Look for the latest bags, strollers and cribs from brands like Oeuf, Argington and Bloom when you make your visit.

-What to get a hip city kids who have it all?
-This adorable SoHo store definitely has something to suit their fancy.
-It stocks little Brooklynite onesies, graphic tees, animal bathtoys, temporary tattoos and tons of other fun gear for the youngsters you love.
-Even NYC's littlest residents have style—and this adorable shop is proof.
+What to get a hip city kid who has it all?
+This adorable store definitely has something to suit their fancy.
+They stock little Brooklynite onesies, graphic tees, animal bathtoys, temporary tattoos and tons of other fun toys for the youngsters you love.

 Owner Carol Adams transformed her successful store Babylicious into Torly Kid—a one-stop shop for both tots and tweens.
 Best-selling lines like Pink Chicken, Nununu, Alex Toys and Appaman are now stocked in bigger sizes as well as small.
 The online store also has an extensive selection of camp items during the spring and summer season.

 This family-run institution has been selling toys, games and books to uptown children since 1981!
 You can find traditional New York-themed selections, classic wooden toys, books, party favors, educational toys and toys geared specifically to special needs children, travel and outdoor play.

 Acorn stocks educational and community-minded toys in its Brooklyn outpost.
 Play tents in bright colors replace the old-fashioned pillow-and-blanket fort, and a wooden animal menagerie has all the variety of Noah’s Ark.